Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-payment-extensions/README.md

 This `Vendure` plugin allows an `Order` to be settled without upfront payment.

-- `settleWithoutPaymentChecker`: Verifies if the logged-in customer belongs to a specified group, making them eligible for payment.
+- `isCustomerInGroupPaymentChecker`: Verifies if the logged-in customer belongs to a specified group, making them eligible for payment.
 - `settleWithoutPaymentHandler`: This handler simply transitions the `Payment` to settled state.

 ## Getting started